Do you also wonder how much the Rome to Venice flight tickets cost?

 If you include all the time you need to get from the center of Rome to the airport and the time required for check-in and security checks, the train is faster than the plane.
 The high-speed train journey takes approximately 3 hours and 55 minutes.

-The plane takes about 1 hour and 5 minutes when it is in the air.
+The plane takes about 1 hour and 5 minutes in the air.

-However, by plane, you should allow at least 2 hours and 30 minutes to get from the center of Rome to the terminal, check-in, boarding, etc. The collection of checked bags and public transport to Venice takes at least an hour and maybe more.
+However, by plane, you should allow at least 2 hours and 30 minutes to get from the center of Rome to the terminal, check-in, board, etc. The collection of checked bags and public transport to Venice takes at least an hour.

-In Venice, you can hop on a vaporetto boat from the train or walk further through the city.
+You can hop on a vaporetto boat from the train or walk further through the city of Venice.
 So the train is certainly not slower, less hassle and more comfortable.

 Rome to Venice Flight Tickets can be a good option, but the choice is yours.